obonaventure/cnp3/book/transport/principles.rst

    Transport clock

 It should be noted that `transport clocks` do not need and usually are not synchronised to the real-time clock.
-Precisely synchronising realtime clocks is an interesting problem, but it is outside the scope of this document.
-See [Mills2006]_ for a detailed discussion on synchronising the realtime clock.
+Precisely synchronising real-time clocks is an interesting problem, but it is outside the scope of this document.
+See [Mills2006]_ for a detailed discussion on synchronising the real-time clock.

 The `transport clock` is combined with an exchange of three segments, called the `three way handshake`, to detect duplicates.
 This `three way handshake` occurs as follows :